 Previously he was Vice Chairman of the J P Morgan Investment Bank; a director of the American Council on Germany and the Japan Society; and a trustee of the Economic Club of New York.

 He has a PhD from Stanford University.

-Member of the Group Audit Committee and Group Risk Committee
+Independent non-executive Director, member of the Group Audit Committee and Group Risk Committee

 Independent non-executive Director, member of the Nomination Committee and the Corporate Sustainability Committee